U.S. Route 1 passes through Chelsea on two elevated structures:

 Translations and Accommodations

 Standard project materials such as fact sheets and detour routers will be made available in English and Spanish.
-Spanish interpreters will be present at all public meetings held in Chelsea, MA.
+Spanish interpreters will be present at all public meetings that are hosted.
 For other languages, or any other accommodations, please contact us.

 If you have any questions, need further information, or want to be added to future informational mailing lists, please contact: